Potential Shelter Animals Prevented

 Dr. Mackie is a ’77 graduate of NC State with a BS in Animal Science and was accepted to Auburn University School of Veterinary Medicine graduating in 1981.
 As a small animal vet, he practiced in Martinsville, VA and developed a love for surgery.
 He relocated to Raleigh joining Quail Corners Animal Hospital in 1983, where he was an associate and then a partner for 25 years.
 After leaving Quail Corners, Dr. Mackie has continued to use his surgery skills for the last ten years to do low cost spay/neuter at SNVC.
 Dr. Mackie loves to spend time on the North Carolina Coast with his wife Debbie and their two dogs, Earle and Trixie.
 “It’s very rewarding to have a positive impact on pet overpopulation and still be able to do surgery, which is what I enjoy” – Dr. Mackie

 Candi has been working in the Veterinary field for 11 years.
-She is an extremely dedicated staff member at SNVC.
+She is an extremely dedicated staff member at SNVC and has been with SNVC since 2015.
 The wellbeing of her patients is her top priority.
 When Candi is not working, she enjoys cooking and spending time with her family, which includes her cat “Blue”.
 She also enjoys being outdoors, traveling and planning events.
 “Working at SNVC has been a great experience in my veterinary career.
 We are able to assist with the over population of canines and felines, and we are also able to help those in need financially!
 It’s a win win!” - Candi

-Alyssa has been working at SNVC for 8 months.
+Alyssa has been working at SNVC since the start of 2017.
 She has always had a deep passion for all types of animals.
 Alyssa is constantly looking to broaden her knowledge and skill set in the Veterinary Field.
-In her down time, Alyssa enjoys fishing, traveling, and spending time with her Fiancé, David and her hound mix Otis.
+In her down time, Alyssa enjoys fishing, traveling, and spending time with her husband, David and her hound mix Otis.
 “Working for the Spay Neuter Clinic, I finally feel like I am making a difference in the animal community!
 I feel strongly on the issue and importance of spay and neuter.
-Every animal deserves the perfect home and that solution starts with population control”
+Every animal deserves the perfect home and that solution starts with population control.” - Alyssa